Install Portworx Backup in Federated Mode

 Use the Portworx Central Spec Generator to configure your Federated mode deployment.
 The Spec Generator guides you through the required settings and produces the Helm commands needed for installation in the next step.

 Portworx Backup installation requires configuring passwords for various database components.
-Ensure that you follow the password guidelines listed in the Password Policy section.
+Ensure you follow the password guidelines listed in the Password Policy section.

 To generate the installation specs, follow these steps: